 Lunga di Napoli Winter Squash

 Lunga di Napoli Winter Squash is HUGE and flavorful.
 Feed your whole village on one of these fruits, which will store many months into the winter.
 They are delicious in squash fritters, risotto, and stews.
-Throughout Puglia and Campagna (places where my great grandparents were born), and also Sicily, Lunga di Napoli Winter Squash is featured in a soup called cianfotta or giambota, which also includes chili pepper, eggplant, tomato, pears and plums.
-As the same species as Butternut, these plants have strong stems and are much more resistant than your average squash to squash vine borers.
+Throughout Puglia and Campania (places where my great grandparents were born), and also Sicily, Lunga di Napoli Winter Squash is eaten raw in salads, marinated, steamed, baked, and in sweets.
+It is also featured in a soup called cianfotta or giambota, which can include chili pepper, eggplant, tomato, pears and plums.
+As the same species as butternut squash, these plants have strong stems and are much more resistant than average to squash vine borers.
 The vines are quite long, and the largest fruit we grew this year was over 50lbs, though we hear they can even get larger!

 Days to maturity: 100